-Private Education Loan Key Credit Quality Indicators
+Private Education Loans Held for Investment - Key Credit Quality Indicators

-FFELP Loans are at least 97 percent insured and guaranteed as to their principal and accrued interest in the event of default; therefore, there are no key credit quality indicators associated with FFELP Loans.
+FFELP Loans are at least 97 percent guaranteed as to their principal and accrued interest in the event of default; therefore, there are no key credit quality indicators associated with FFELP Loans.

 For Private Education Loans, the key credit quality indicators are FICO scores, the existence of a cosigner, the loan status and loan seasoning.
 The FICO scores are assessed at original approval and periodically refreshed/updated through the loan's term.
-The following table highlights the gross principal balance of our Private Education Loan portfolio stratified by key credit quality indicators.
+The following tables highlight the gross principal balance of our Private Education Loan portfolio (held for investment), by year of origination, stratified by key credit quality indicators.